Updated in 2021

 When you say “gray cat breed,” most people automatically think of the regal British Shorthair with their blue-grey coat and yellow eyes.

-That’s not surprising since British Shorthairs are one of the best breeds and one of the most sought after cats.
+That’s not surprising since British Shorthairs are one of the best breeds and one of the most sought-after types of grey cats.

 British Shorthairs usually have the typical British reserve and are affectionate without being too demanding or bossy.